 Skyland has a couple different dining options.
 You can eat at the Pollock Dining Room or the Mountain Taproom if it’s outside of the dining room’s operating hours.

 If you eat at Skyland then you have to get the Blackberry Ice Cream pie for dessert.
-This is not negotiable.
+This is not negotiable on your Shenandoah National Park itinerary.
 The tartness of the blackberries mixed with the sweet ice cream makes for a delicious mix.

 It’s also huge but don’t worry, one person can tackle it just fine.